MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 # Install Machine Learning Server for Linux

+**Applies to:  Machine Learning Server 9.2.1 | 9.3**

 Machine Learning Server for Linux runs machine learning and data mining solutions written in R or Python in standalone and clustered topologies.

-This article explains how to install Machine Learning Server 9.2.1 on a standalone Linux server that has an internet connection.
+This article explains how to install Machine Learning Server on a standalone Linux server that has an internet connection.
 If your server has restrictions on internet access, see [offline installation](machine-learning-server-linux-offline.md).

 This article covers the following items:
 > [!div class="checklist"]